duPont Library & Collections

 The Jessie Ball duPont Memorial Library

-The duPont Memorial Library, located on the grounds of Stratford Hall, serves as an educational classroom, meeting space, and research facility for studying four generations of Lees and their slaves, indentured workers, plantation landscape, and the Lee family’s impact on the development of this nation.
+The duPont Memorial Library, located on the grounds of Stratford Hall, serves as an educational classroom, meeting space, and research facility for studying members of Stratford Halls community, including the Lee family of Virginia, enslaved African and African Americans, indentured workers, as well as the plantation landscape.

 The library was constructed in 1980 in memory of Jessie Ball duPont, a member of Stratford Hall’s first Board of Directors and a generous supporter of education and research.
 The duPont Library is now home to the Lee Family Digital Archive, an on-line repository for Lee family documents and reference materials.